 If we cant break down our food we wont be able to absorb the nutrients needed for great health.

 Taking supplemental digestive enzymes with or without added HCL or bile salts can be helpful for some people.
 Bitter herbs can also help to stimulate digestive secretions and help us digest our food better.
 You can eat them with your meal or supplement with a herbal preparation in tincture format up to 20 minutes before your meal to ignite digestion.

-Reinoculate your gut with healthy bacteria (probiotics) to restore balance.
-Our guts are host to over 500 different types of bacteria, and in fact we have 10 times more bacteria in our bodies than our own cells.
-Our gut flora is easily disrupted by the use of antibiotics and other medications, poor food choices, alcohol and stress.
+Reinoculate your gut with healthy bacteria ( probiotics ) to restore balance.
+Our gut is a host to over 500 different types of bacteria, and in fact we have 10 times more bacteria in our bodies than our own cells.
+Our gut flora is easily disrupted by the use of antibiotics and other medications, poor food choices, alcohol, and stress .
 Probiotics help to repopulate our gut and crowd out unhealthy microorganisms, while also helping us digest our food.

-Supplementing with a good quality probiotic is the best way to get a therapeutic amount of healthy bacteria down to the gut, but we can also include fermented foods in our diet that are probiotic-rich like sauerkraut, kimchi, miso, kefir, and yogurt, as long as youre not sensitive to dairy.
+Supplementing with a good quality probiotic is the best way to get a therapeutic amount of healthy bacteria down to the gut, but we can also include fermented foods in our diet that are probiotic-rich like kombucha, sauerkraut , kimchi , miso, cultured nut cheese and yogurt, and kefir as long as you're not sensitive to dairy.